SUI-Components/sui/packages/sui-widget-embedder/README.md

 - render: A method that expects a tree of React components starting with a Widgets root
 - Widgets: React component that encapsules all your widgets
 - Widget: React component that renders the children as a new React tree in another place of the page.
+  * `children`: Content of the Widget.
+Should be a compatible React Element.
-  ** i18n: I18n library
+  * `i18n`: I18n library
-  ** domain: Domain library for your widgets
+  * `domain`: Domain library for your widgets
+  *
-  \*\* node: css path that indicates where you want create the new React tree.
+  * `node` *(deprecated)*: css path that indicates where you want create the new React tree.
 If that node doesnt exist in the current page you will get a warning in the console.

 ## How to develop